Tinram/MySQL/README.md

 `./mysql_vars.sh`

-prompts for host, username, and password of the mysql server.
+prompts for host, username, and password (not echoed) of the mysql server.

+#### Usage on Windows

+On Windows, via a PuTTY connection, the script output may exceed PuTTY's scrollback limit.
+I chose an interactive connection input for my usage on Linux-to-Linux (avoiding switches); however, this does mean stdout redirection is blocked.

+Short of rewriting the command-line parsing, a PuTTY workaround is:

+`./mysql_vars.sh | tee myvars.txt`

 ## License